IxxyXR/polyhydra-upm/README.md

 2. Open it via Unity Hub in an appropriate Unity version (same or slightly newer should be fine)
 3. Open any of the example scenes and have a play

-Alternatively you can install just the neccesary package using the Unity Package Manager and this url: https://github.com/IxxyXR/polyhydra-upm.git
+Alternatively you can install just the necessary package using the Unity Package Manager and this url: https://github.com/IxxyXR/polyhydra-upm.git

 (See https://docs.unity3d.com/Manual/upm-ui-giturl.html for more info )